fieldtrip/website/development/realtime/closing_the_loop.md

 ## Communicating to a serial port using a TCP network connection

-[HW VSP](http://www.hw-group.com/products/hw_vsp/index_en.html) is a software driver that adds a virtual serial port (e.g. COM5) to the operating system and redirects the data from this port via a TCP/IP network to another hardware interface, which is specified by its IP address and port number.
+[HW VSP](http://www.hw-group.com/products/hw_vsp/index_en.html) is a software driver that adds a virtual serial port (e.g., COM5) to the operating system and redirects the data from this port via a TCP/IP network to another hardware interface, which is specified by its IP address and port number.
 Alternative products are listed here <http://en.wikipedia.org/wiki/COM_port_redirector>.

 ## Communicating over a parallel port connection